portlandrisk/anticaptcha-java/README.txt

-You need a Java 1.8.
+You need Java 1.8 installed.
-The project is compatible with IntelliJ IDEA and Eclipse.
+This is an IntelliJ IDEA project and it should be compatible with Eclipse (but not tested).

 If you want to compile the project in console: